-Based on the chart on the previous page, actual revenues and expenditures as of December 31st should be at 50% of the budgeted levels.
-Revenues appear below the target due to the timing of the City's sales tax receipts and some franchise payments the City receives.
-Only sales tax collections through October have been remitted to the City and gas and electric franchise payments are not remitted until April.
+Based on the chart on the previous page, actual revenues and expenditures as of March 31st should be at 75% of the budgeted levels.
+Revenues appear below the target due to the timing of the City's property tax and sales tax receipts and some franchise payments the City receives.
+Only 55% of the amount of property tax allocation has been remitted; sales tax collections are only through January; and gas and electric franchise payments are not remitted until April.